 There is 1 level to explore on our Cadet's Course and it is color coded yellow.
 It is geared towards children ages 4 and up and is a perfect entryway into the vertical world for those feeling nervous at height.

 Yes!
-Your friends and family can watch others find their way through our aerial park by strolling through our park on the ground.
+Your friends and family can watch others trek through the course by strolling through our park on the ground.
 Our location is open to the public and is free for on-lookers.
 We want everyone to see the fun and challenges that await those who enter our aerial park.
-We will also have some adirondack chairs, picnic tables, a tented cover area in the cool/wet season and some shade sales up in the hot summer months so you you can watch your friends and family in comfort.
+We have some adirondack chairs, picnic tables, a tented cover area in the cool/wet season and some shade sales up in the hot summer months so you you can watch your friends and family in comfort.
 If you are going to walk under the course, you must wear a helmet.

 Bookings can be made online.
 You will need your credit or debit card information to create your booking.
 While advanced booking is preferred, it is not required.
 Walk-ins are welcome, space permitting.

 After getting geared up, your facilitator will provide 15-20 minutes on how the equipment works along with course rules an instructions.

 Yes, in fact, we encourage it.
 We only ask that you share your photos and help get the word out about our service by mentioning High Trek Adventures or use #hightrekadventures.
 We want to grow our social presence as we are still a young business so any sharing is appreciated!

 Yes, we offer gift certificates.
 Most people prefer to purchase a voucher for our course.
 They come in packs of 1, 2 or 4.
 Visit our voucher page to learn more.
 Others like to purchase an e-gift certificate for a specific dollar amount.
 The choice is yours.